Adiós (Glen Campbell album)

 Adiós is the 64th and final studio album by American singer-songwriter Glen Campbell.
-Recorded in Nashville between 2012 and 2013.
+It was recorded in Nashville between 2012 and 2013.
 The album was released on June 9, 2017.
 Campbell died on August 8, 2017, nearly two months later.

 Background and recording

 After being diagnosed with Alzheimer's disease, Campbell embarked on a 2011–2012 Farewell Tour.
-After finishing the tour, he entered the studio in Nashville to record a final album.
+After finishing the tour, he entered the recording studio in Nashville to record a final album.
 According to his wife, Kim Campbell, he wanted to preserve "what magic was left," in what would be his final recordings.

 Featuring eleven songs Campbell had long loved but never recorded, the album was made with the help of producer and longtime collaborator Carl Jackson.
 Singers Willie Nelson, Vince Gill and Campbell's children Ashley, Shannon and Cal also make guest appearances.
 According to Carl Jackson, he had to stand with Campbell in the recording booth to record the vocals "line by line" as Campbell could not remember the lyrics.
 However, Jackson noted that Campbell "didn't lose his melodies, and that beautiful perfect pitch and tone".